JoeyBryson/joey_AES/README.md

 ### Windows

 For my windows using friends:
-Go to the realease page and download windows_install.cmd.
+Go to the release page and download windows_install.cmd.
 Double click the file to run the installer.
 This will open a Command Prompt window.
 Once installed, open a *new* Command Prompt window:

 - press Windows Key + R
 - type 'cmd', press enter